Main Science Ideas A tree uses it's roots to drink and move water up to the leaves. Book Non Fiction What Do Roots Do?byKathleen V. Kudlinski

 Create roots by cutting and gluing yarn.
 You can print the picture here.

-I have a another friend who had home-schooled her four kids for 6 years who led me towards My Father's World.
+I have a another friend who had home-schooled her four kids for six years who led me towards My Father's World.
 I had seen My Father's World (MFW) online, but dismissed it thinking it was too traditional for me (again, note I said me, not my kids).
-Thankfully she was patient with my search for other curriculum, and kindly showed me the Kindergarten teacher's manual while I whined how overwhelmed I was.
+Thankfully she was patient with my search for other curriculum, and kindly showed me the Kindergarten teacher's manual after I whined about how overwhelmed I was in my search.
 After looking at the Kindergarten Teacher's manual, I was HOOKED.
 We are now on our fourth year of using My Father's World, and I can't see ever switching.
 Here is why I love MFW, and why I chose it over Sonlight.

-My Father's World has been perfect for us as it intertwines Unit Studies, Traditional, and Charlotte Mason Approach throughout all grades.
+My Father's World has been perfect for us as it intertwines Unit Studies, Traditional, and Charlotte Mason approach throughout all the grades.
 I have felt the freedom to leave out or or emphasize the approach that works best for each child, or season in our life, without having to buy a separate curriculum.

 Ebay.
 Once I started adding up buying the books separately, even second hand, we were taking a larger chunk out of our budget than we could afford.
 I tried the library, but many books were not available and they did not give you alternatives in the curriculum.

 MFW packages include all the essential books you will need for the year, for a 1/3 of the price.
 What we love is it gives you several book options for each subject in their "Book Basket" lists so there is not need to buy the books when I can borrow them for free, and you can read any or all that are available at your library.
-And if my library doesn't' carry that specific book, the curriculum flexible enough I can sub another about the same subject.

-We in use the Basic package.
-The deluxe is wonderful, but we found it VERY easy to fill our time very easily with the basic.
+We use the Basic package.
+The deluxe is wonderful, but we found it VERY easy to fill our time with just the basic.

 If you have more than one child, this is a HUGE SELLER.
 Next to cost, this is the main selling point to me.
 After 1st grade (or 2nd depending on ages of kids), you start a family cycle.
-We do Bible, History, Georgprahy, and Science together as a family, then split for more individualized age-appropriate learning in Math and Language Arts.
+We do Bible, History, Geography, and Science together as a family, then split for more individualized age-appropriate learning in Math and Language Arts.
 I honestly can not imagine having to teach 2 different history lessons to two different kids...let alone 3+ kids that many families have.

 Many grades are even set up for "tag-alongs", a.k.a toddler siblings who love to listen to all the great books.
 Your little one can listen to books about China, make paper lanterns, and eat fried rice with everyone; while your older child writes a country report during their nap time.